zhanglijun95/AutoMTL/README.md

 Zamir, Amir R and Sax, Alexander and Shen, William and Guibas, Leonidas J and Malik, Jitendra and Savarese, Silvio.
 Taskonomy: Disentangling task transfer learning.
 CVPR, 3712-3722, 2018.

+<a id="4">[4]</a>
+Chen, Liang-Chieh and Papandreou, George and Kokkinos, Iasonas and Murphy, Kevin and Yuille, Alan L.
+Deeplab: Semantic image segmentation with deep convolutional nets, atrous convolution, and fully connected crfs.
+PAMI, 834-848, 2017.